Silas Warwick: County honours

-Silas Warwick won caps for Cumberland, while at Whitehaven Recreation ARLFC he made his début for Cumberland against Cheshire at Birkenhead on Saturday 10 November 1900, and while at Salford scoring a try in the 21-9 victory over New Zealand at Workington in 1907, and the 11-2 victory over Australia at Carlisle in 1909.
+Warwick won caps for Cumberland, while at Whitehaven Recreation ARLFC he made his début for Cumberland against Cheshire at Birkenhead on Saturday 10 November 1900, and while at Salford scoring a try in the 21-9 victory over New Zealand at Workington in 1907, and the 11-2 victory over Australia at Carlisle in 1909.

 Challenge Cup Final appearances

-Silas Warwick played as a forward and was sent-off for fighting with Bradford FC's Harry Feather, in Salford's 0-5 defeat by Bradford F.C. in the 1906 Challenge Cup Final during the 1905–06 season at Headingley, Leeds on Saturday 28 April 1906.
+Warwick played as a forward and was sent-off for fighting with Bradford FC's Harry Feather, in Salford's 0-5 defeat by Bradford F.C. in the 1906 Challenge Cup Final during the 1905–06 season at Headingley, Leeds on Saturday 28 April 1906.

 Club career

-Silas Warwick initially played for Whitehaven Recreation ARLFC, he made his début for Broughton Rangers in the 17-3 victory over Hull F.C. at Wheater's Field, Broughton on Saturday 13 September 1902, he made his début for Salford in the 6-11 defeat by Leigh at The Willows, Salford on Saturday 24 December 1904, he played in the defeat by Hull F.C. in the 1907 Challenge Cup semi-final during the 1906–07 season, scored his only conversion in the 64-0 victory over York INL ARLFC the first-round of the 1910 Challenge Cup during the 1909–10 season, and played in the defeat by Oldham in the 1910 Challenge Cup semi-final during the 1909–10 season, his last match for Salford was against former club Broughton Rangers at Wheater's Field, Broughton on Saturday 9 September 1911.
+Warwick initially played for Whitehaven Recreation ARLFC, he made his début for Broughton Rangers in the 17-3 victory over Hull F.C. at Wheater's Field, Broughton on Saturday 13 September 1902, he made his début for Salford in the 6-11 defeat by Leigh at The Willows, Salford on Saturday 24 December 1904, he played in the defeat by Hull F.C. in the 1907 Challenge Cup semi-final during the 1906–07 season, scored his only conversion in the 64-0 victory over York INL ARLFC the first-round of the 1910 Challenge Cup during the 1909–10 season, and played in the defeat by Oldham in the 1910 Challenge Cup semi-final during the 1909–10 season, his last match for Salford was against former club Broughton Rangers at Wheater's Field, Broughton on Saturday 9 September 1911.

-Genealogical details

-Silas Warwick's marriage to Mary (née Lancaster) was registered during fourth ¼ 1906 in Salford district.
-They had children; Edith Warwick (birth registered fourth ¼ 1917 in Salford district).